 We already know all about these, almost.
 Archive logs are physical sequential datasets, and can be held on either disk or tape.
 DB2 will track up to 10,000 archive logs and the naming standard is

 hlq.ARCHLOGn.Dyyyyddd.Thhmmsst.Afileseq (or Bfileseq for a BSDS backup)

-As DB2 UDB installation is now an automated installation process, it is very possible that your DBAs do not know where to look, to find the physical location of the various important DB2 configuration files.
-As they care critical to the running of the DB2 system, it is important to know where they are if things go wrong.
+Formerly called DB2 UDB, Open systems DB2 is called DB2 Linux Unix Windows, or DB2 LUW.
+Installation is an automated process, it is very possible that your DBAs do not know where to look, to find the physical location of the various important DB2 configuration files.
+As they are critical to the running of the DB2 system, it is important to know where they are if things go wrong.

 As discussed on the naming standards page, a db2 database will be found in a directory structure like this: home_dir/db2inst1/NODE0000/SQL00001/